mizuumi/JDocQA/README.md

 # Dataset License

 JDocQA dataset annotations are distributed under CC BY-SA 4.0.
-We hope to see many derivations upon JDocQA!
-When you create any derivations, e.g., datasets, papers, etc, from JDocQA, plaese cite our paper accordingly.
-If devivations are web-based projects, please cite our paper and include the link to this github page.
+We are delighted to see many derivations from JDocQA!
+When you create any derivations, e.g., datasets, papers, etc, from JDocQA, please cite our paper accordingly.
+If your derivations are web-based projects, please cite our paper and include the link to this github page.

 # Cite